ververica/flink-training-troubleshooting/README.md

 ### Latency Issues (Bonus)

-For this bonus task, we will look at the event time lag of the `WindowedAggregationPerLocation` operator.
-This is the time that the reporting of a window result lags behind processing time.
+For this bonus task, we will look at the event time lag of the `WindowedAggregationPerLocation` operator, i.e. the time that the reporting of a window result lags behind processing time.
+We will run the job from above with a slightly altered behaviour that throttles the source and has some more heavy computation in the window operator.

  *Please note that the slowest source partition lags 350ms behind.
 Anything on top of this is added by your Flink job.*

-1. Run the Flink job with a throttled source by providing the `throttled` argument to
+1. Run the Flink job with the `--latencyUseCase` argument by adding it to
   - the deployment configuration (in dA Application Manager)
   - the program arguments (locally in IntelliJ IDEA)
 2. Reduce the 99th percentile of the event time lag of the `WindowedAggregationPerLocation` operator.
-The various `eventTimeLag_p99` metric will show the current value.
+The `eventTimeLag` metric will show the current value.

 ----